Struct cros_async::sync::SpinLock

 pub fn lock(&self) -> SpinLockGuard<'_, T>

-Acquires exclusive, mutable access to the resource protected by the SpinLock
+Acquires exclusive, mutable access to the resource protected by the SpinLock, blocking the

 current thread until it is able to do so.
 Upon returning, the current thread will be the